The importance of trees for our planet

 The destruction of trees worldwide

-The clearing of trees to provide pasture for cattle, a field for crop cultivation or just the excessive need for wood, all contribute to our world having fewer trees.
-One would think it is only negative news which reaches the people and seemingly no solutions are found to this problem.
+The clearing of trees to provide pasture for cattle, a field for crop cultivation, or just the excessive need for wood, all contribute to our world having fewer trees.
+One would think it is only negative news that reaches the people and seemingly no solutions are found to this problem.

 To then know that often these fires are started intentionally is more than sad.
 I was wondering if I would someday read something positive concerning trees, and I am happy to tell you I came across some really positive information.